xinquanking/test4u/README.md

 ['014697590A01F00F']

 ```
 If you encounter other error, check your server setup first and contact me whenever necessary.
-I will be happy to help.
-Make sure you send me the full log output.
+Make sure you send me the full log output so I can help.

 ## tester's guide
+With test4u, a tester is not required to be familiar with monkeyrunner APIs.
+The only prerequisit is basic python/jython programming abilities.
 ### start customizing test4u for your App and run your first automated test
-  * configure t4uenv.ini
+#### configure t4uenv.ini
  *
+#### organize your testcases and test suites
+  *
-  * implement necessary functions in AppTester.py
+#### implement necessary functions in AppTester.py
-  * add your own functions (optional)
+#### add your own functions (optional)

 ## developer's guide
 coming soon.